Amazon Sourcing Score — Six dimensions, one number.

 Six dimensions give you the dependencies.
 A #5 BSR ASIN with a 90-day buybox stability of 12% and a brand-control score of 9 reads completely differently than a #5 BSR ASIN with 92% stability and a brand-control score of 2 — even though both look identical on a velocity-only sort.
 The score is the headline number, but the headline isn't what you act on.
 The breakdown is.

-You can adjust the weights on the Brand Owner and Portfolio tiers if your business cares more about one dimension than another.
+You can adjust the weights on the Scout Pro and Scout + Protect tiers if your business cares more about one dimension than another.
 A holdco with cash-flow sensitivity might over-weight margin headroom and de-weight demand growth; a fast-flipping reseller might do the opposite.
 The score moves with your weights.

 See the full pricing breakdown for limits and add-ons.